Mary Waldegrave, Countess Waldegrave

-Mary Waldegrave, Countess Waldegrave, DBE (25 March 1850 – 8 November 1933) was a British peeress.
+Mary Waldegrave, Countess Waldegrave, DBE (née Mary Dorothea Palmer; 25 March 1850 – 8 November 1933) was a British peeress.

-Background
+Biography

-Born as Mary Dorothea Palmer, she was the daughter of Roundell Palmer (later Earl of Selborne) and his wife, Laura, a daughter of the 8th Earl Waldegrave.
+She was the daughter of Roundell Palmer (later Earl of Selborne) and his wife, Laura, a daughter of the 8th Earl Waldegrave.
 She was known to family and friends as "May".

-Marriage/children

 On 5 August 1874, she married her first cousin, William Waldegrave, 9th Earl Waldegrave.
 Lord and Lady Waldegrave had three children: